fulcrumgenomics/fgbio/tools/develop/CorrectUmis.md

 For a large number of input UMIs, the `--cache-size` option may used to speed up the tool.
 To disable using a cache, set the value to `0`.

+The reverse complement (using `--revcomp`) option will reverse complement the UMI in place.
+In the case of multiple UMIs concatenated together, the individual UMIs are reverse complemented and the order reversed (eg. `AAGG-ACTG` is changed to `CAGT-CCTT`).

 ## Arguments

 |Name|Flag|Type|Description|Required?|Max # of Values|Default Value(s)|